 Nonprofit Resources

-Elements of a Well-Drafted Gift Acceptance Policy
+Elements of an Effective Gift Acceptance Policy

 To achieve these goals, your organization’s gift acceptance policy should address several key questions, including: